Blogs > Grooming > Foil vs. Rotary Shavers: Which Electric Shaver is Best for You?

 Who Are Rotary Shavers Best For?

-Rotary shavers are a good option for you if you have thick and coarser hair or if you prefer speed over precision shaving.
-If you have a more complex face shape, a foil shaver will have a hard time navigating the contours of your face.
+Rotary shavers are a good option if you have thick and coarse hair or prefer speed over precision shaving.
+If you have a more complex face shape, a foil shaver will have difficulty navigating your face's contours.
 In this case, a rotary shaver may provide a better overall experience as it easily adjusts to your face shape.

-I used to shave my head using a Wahl hair clipper which took me so long to finish, and I always ended up with a mess after.
+I used to shave my head using a Wahl hair clipper, which took me a long time to finish, and I always ended up with a mess afterward.
 Upgrading to my Freebird FlexSeries rotary shaver made my head-shaving experience faster and made clean-up easier compared to using a hair clipper.
 It also gave me a more comfortable shave.

 I prefer wet shaving with my waterproof rotary shaver to avoid irritation.
 Initially, I tried dry shaving and ended up with razor burn, especially on the sensitive skin of my neck.
-To prevent this, I now use a hair clipper for my neck area instead of the rotary shaver.
+To prevent this, I now use a hair clipper instead of the rotary shaver for my neck area.

 Foil Shavers vs. Rotary Shavers Compared